Capstone-ST/SkincareTracker/README.md

 # Accessing Website
 - Users must be connected to the OSU VPN in order to view the running website.
-- The website is hosted on the OSU server and can be accessed here: http://flip4.engr.oregonstate.edu:41103/
+- The SQL backend version of the website is hosted on the OSU server and can be accessed here: http://flip4.engr.oregonstate.edu:41103/
 - The SQLite backend version (optional): http://flip4.engr.oregonstate.edu:41102/
 - Here is a set of testing credentials to log in to the website: